-While its basic accounts are free, Freetrade operates a freemium model, with other account types incurring a subscription fee.
+While Freetrade basic accounts are free, Freetrade operates a freemium model, with other account types incurring a subscription fee.
 Additionally, Freetrade charges a foreign currency transaction fee.

-Freetrade doesn’t have any minimum deposit amounts required, but when trading the markets, your order value must be a minimum of GBP £2 for both US and UK stocks.
+Freetrade doesn’t require any minimum deposit amounts, but when trading the markets, your order value must be a minimum of GBP £2 for both US and UK stocks.